hugo4715/Learn4J/README.md

 # Learn4J
-A java Machine Learning Library
+A simple java Machine Learning Library, made with love to learn the concepts.
 ## Features
  - Dataset loading
  - Classifiers